toextendmylimits/LeetCode/000-backtrack.md

 # Backtrack
 1. [77.
 Combinations](https://leetcode.com/problems/combinations)
-   Note candiates have no duplicate and a candidate can only be used once in a combination Key is to increase the start point in each recursion
+   Note candidates have no duplicate and a candidate can only be used once in a combination Key is to increase the start point in each recursion
      <details>